rA9stuff/a9-checkm8-nonce-setter/README.md

 # Compatibility

-Works on iPhone 6s/6s Plus and SE (2016)
+Works on iPhone 6s/6s Plus and SE (2016).

+macOS version 10.13+ is needed.

 # Usage